-What is HD?
-Huntington’s disease is a brain disorder caused by a mutated huntingtin gene.
-It causes nerve cells in particular areas of the brain to gradually die off, affecting both the mind and the body.
+Huntington’s disease is a brain disorder caused by a mutation that expands the size of the CAG repeat in the huntingtin gene.
+This mutated huntingtin gene causes nerve cells in particular areas of the brain to gradually die off, affecting both the mind and the body.
 Symptoms of HD usually first appear in people between the ages of 30 and 50, and progress to become more serious over time.

-Who gets HD?
-Both men and women and people of any racial or ethnic background can get HD, although it is probably more common among those with a European background.
-It can’t be caught or transmitted because it is caused by a mutated gene.
-Almost everyone with HD inherited the faulty gene from a parent, although every once in a while the gene mutation appears randomly in a person who has no family background of the disease.
-Although people who get HD are born with the gene, it usually does not cause symptoms until adulthood, for reasons scientists don’t fully understand.
-An article at the science news website HD Buzz written by neurologist Dr Ed Wild explains the genetics of HD in more detail.
+Both men and women and people of any racial or ethnic background can get HD, although it is more common among those with a European background.
+It can’t be ‘caught’ or transmitted by person-to-person contact because it is caused by a mutated huntingtin gene.
+Almost everyone with HD inherited the faulty gene from a parent, although in very rare cases the gene mutation occurs in a person who has no family background of the disease.
+People who get HD are born with the mutated huntingtin gene but it usually doesn’t cause signs or symptoms until adulthood for reasons that we don’t yet fully understand.

 How do I know whether I am at risk?

 If one of your parents has or had HD, you have a 50-50 chance of inheriting the gene.
 A genetic test can tell you whether or not you carry the gene, but it cannot tell you when you will develop symptoms.

 Currently, there are no medications that can prevent or slow the progression of the disease.
 However, some medicines and other therapies can help with some of the signs and symptoms of HD, so it is important to be treated by a doctor who has experience treating people with HD.
 The aim of Enroll-HD is to speed up the progress of research so that new, more effective treatments will be available as soon as possible and that care for HD patients is improved.

 For more information on HD, please visit the organizational websites listed on the Resources page.